What is WordPress Cron, Why Do I Need It, and What Are the Alternatives?

 Next, add the following line to the cron file:

 */15 * * * * wget -q -O – http://yourdomain.com/wp-cron.php?doing_wp_cron

 NOTE: This runs well for general WordPress websites.
 For those using a WordPress network (multisite), there might be additional things required (hitting wp-cron.php will need to happen for every site).
 Check out this article for some ideas.

 Instead of setting up cron using your server, you can use one of the many online cron services.
 All you have to do is sign up with them and set a time interval for them to ping your wp-cron.php file.
 This is a very popular method of kickstarting WordPress cron.

-In fact, the EasyCron.com website has a special guide for WP RSS Aggregator users, giving a step by step procedure for setting things up.
-EasyCron also provides a WordPress plugin for easily setting up cron jobs with their service.
+In fact, the EasyCron.com website has a special guide for WP RSS Aggregator users, giving a step-by-step procedure for setting things up.

 Some recommended online cron sites are: